OFS/opae-sdk/doc/src/fpga_tools/rsu/rsu.md

  Triggers a factory boot of the BMC image for the device with PCIe address 25:00.0.
- NOTE: The BMC image will be reconfigured from the factory bank.

 ```console
 # rsu fpga --page=2 25:00.0
 ```

- Triggers a reconfiguration of the FPGA for the device with PCIe address 25:00.0.
+ Triggers a reconfiguration of the FPGA (user2 page) for the device with PCIe address 25:00.0.
- NOTE: The FPGA image will be reconfigured from user2 bank.

 ```console
 # rsu fpga --page=factory 25:00.0